Moss is the simplest and most rudimentary of all land plants. Yet its importance in the ecological world cannot be understated.

 • They have no vascular system, which does not allow the xylem to carry water and nutrients from the roots to the leaves or phloem, transporting food from photosynthesis to the rest of the plant.

-• A thin layer of water over the one-cell thick moss leaf is the gateway for carbon dioxide to dissolve and enter the leaf, transforming light and air into sugar.
+• A thin layer of water over the one-cell thick leaf is how carbon dioxide enters the plant, transforming light and air into sugar.

 There is a lot of life in one gram of moss.

-According to Dr. Robin Wall Kimmerer, author of The Gathering Moss, a mix of science, personal and teaching experiences, and Native American heritage, “the quality of life in one gram of moss from the forest floor, approximately the size of a muffin, would harbor 150,000 protozoa, 132,000 tardigrades, 3000 springtails, 800 rotifers, 500 nematodes, and 200 fly larvae.
-That is a lot of life in just one gram of moss, equivalent to approximately 1/4 teaspoon.
+According to Dr. Robin Wall Kimmerer: “the quality of life in one gram of moss from the forest floor, approximately the size of a muffin, would harbor 150,000 protozoa, 132,000 tardigrades, 3000 springtails, 800 rotifers, 500 nematodes, and 200 fly larvae.”
+That is a lot of life in just one gram (approximately 1/4 teaspoon) of moss!
+Kimmerer is the author of Gathering Moss, which is a mix of science, personal and teaching experiences, and Native American heritage.
+It’s a fascinating book that we highly recommend!

-Traditional Native American knowledge is rooted in intimacy with the local landscape where the land is the teacher, learning a plant’s particular gift by being sensitive to where it comes and goes.
+Traditional Native American knowledge is rooted in intimacy with the local landscape.
+The land is the teacher.
+We can learn a plant’s particular gift by being sensitive to where it comes and goes.

 Here are some interesting facts that Dr. Kimmerer brings to our attention in Gathering Moss: A Natural and Cultural History of Mosses:

-• Contrary to the belief, mosses cannot kill lawn grass as they provide benefits like nutrient cycling to soil and other plants.
-The moisture-enriched mosses provide the perfect nurseries for trees, ferns, seeds, fungi, slugs, and bugs.
+• Contrary to popular belief, mosses cannot kill lawn grass.
+They provide benefits like nutrient cycling to soil and other plants.
+They’re actually the perfect moisture-enriched nurseries for trees, ferns, seeds, fungi, slugs, and bugs.

-• Mosses have an exceptional ecological restoration for removing toxins from water and binding them to cell walls.
-This idea is being used to explore wastewater treatment and the protection of urban streams.
+• Mosses are exceptional at ecological restoration.
+They remove toxins from water and bind toxins to cell walls.
+Scientists are currently exploring whether these plants can assist with wastewater treatment and the protection of urban streams.

-• Mosses are much more sensitive to air pollution damage than higher plants, making them useful as biological contamination monitors.
+• These tiny plants are much more sensitive to air pollution damage than higher plants, making them useful as biological contamination monitors.

-• Mosses were widely used as everyday tools in the hands of women for diapers, sanitary napkins, and insulation from the cold, including lining bags with moss to keep indigenous children warm.
+• Mosses were widely used as everyday tools by women for diapers, sanitary napkins, and insulation from the cold.
+Indigenous women often lined bags with moss to keep their children warm.

-• Sphagnum moss was once used as bandages.
-In World War 1, when cotton supplies were limited by warfare in Egypt, sterile Sphagnum became the most widely used wound dressing in military hospitals.
+• During World War 1, when cotton supplies were limited by warfare in Egypt, sterile Sphagnum became the most widely used wound dressing in military hospitals.

-• Soft and pliable mosses are woven into the nests of many bird species (winter wren, vireo, coastal birds, etc.) to cover the bottom of the nest, which will cushion the eggs and provide an insulating layer.
+• Birds weave soft, pliable mosses into their nests to cushion the eggs and provide an insulating layer.
 Bears, flying squirrels, voles, chipmunks, and many other animals line their burrows with bryophytes.

-So, using your loupe, check out the mysteries of moss on logs or snags on your next outdoor wilderness or forest adventure and see what is happening in that microscopic ecosystem.
+So, using your loupe, really take a good look at the moss you find on your next outdoor wilderness or forest adventure.
+What is happening in that tiny microscopic ecosystem?

-You can also hear more about Moss and Dr. Robin Wall Kimmerer on Dr. Jane Goodall’s Hopecast and Alie Wards, Ologies podcasts.
-You will love them!
+You can also hear more about the fascinating world of moss and Dr. Robin Wall Kimmerer on Dr. Jane Goodall’s Hopecast and Alie Ward’s Ologies podcasts.

 Yvonne Dwyer